Selank (TP-7)

 1

-Allosteric GABA-A receptor modulation (NOT direct agonist)
+Allosteric GABA-A receptor modulation (not direct agonist)

-Selank functions as ALLOSTERIC GABA-A modulator — alters receptor activity through non-active site binding.
+Selank functions as allosteric GABA-A modulator — alters receptor activity through non-active site binding.
 Distinguishes from benzodiazepines (which are direct GABA-A modulators at the benzodiazepine binding site).
 Allosteric mechanism may explain absence of dependence, tolerance, sedation, and withdrawal — major advantages over benzodiazepines clinically.

 2